 Follow this chart for now to give you an idea of how to place the columns on the floor:

 Next comes the drilling.
-This will make a lot of noise and a lot of dust, so make sure you wear a dust mask and some ear plugs if you are sensitive to those types of elements (which I’m assuming if you are working in a repair shop you probably aren’t).
-Make sure you have the correct depth; certain lifts require certain depth depending on the lifting capacity of the lift.
+This will make a lot of noise and a lot of dust.
+Make sure you wear a dust mask and earplugs if you're sensitive to those types of elements.
+Most techs won't have this issue but to be sure.
+Make sure you have the correct depth.
+Certain lifts need a certain depth depending on the lifting capacity of the lift.
 Use this chart to give you a better idea of how deep you should drill.

-Once you have both columns secured, you can then move to installing the Top Trough Assembly.
-This is a fairly simple procedure and most of the time you will either need a fork lift to raise the bar or you can also raise it with two ladders and two men on each side.
-Once it is placed on top make sure you tighten the bolts, and then you will have the structure and hardest part of the lift already set up.
-Please make sure that if the anchor bolts have become loose while you were tightening the top bar, to tighten them again.
+Once you have both columns secured, you can then move to install the Top Trough Assembly.
+This is a simple procedure and most of the time you will either need a forklift to raise the bar or you can also raise it with two ladders and two men on each side.
+Once placed on top make sure you tighten the bolts.
+Then you will have the structure and hardest part of the lift already set up.
+Make sure that if the anchor bolts have become loose while you were tightening the top bar, tighten them again.

 Installing the Lift Arms

 Last but not least, you have the lift arms.
 This is usually a very simple procedure.
-All you have to do is just place the lift arms in the correct position and slide the head pins in.
+All you have to do is place the lift arms in the correct position and slide the headpins in.

-And once they are inside and through the holes in the Arm Assembly, install the Snap Ring into the groove in the lift the head pin on the underside of the lift head.
-Make sure that the Arm Restraint Gears are properly positioned and adjusted and that each lift arm is correctly positioned in its left and right configuration.
-Make sure that the gears are working properly prior to operating the lift and always remember that you must inspect the gears from time to time to make sure that they are in the correct place.
-Remember, this is the part of the lift that picks up the cars and holds it for several hours at a time.
+Once they are inside and through the holes in the Arm Assembly.
+Install the Snap Ring into the groove in the lift the headpin on the underside of the lift head.
+Make sure that the Arm Restraint Gears are properly positioned and adjusted and that each lift arm is positioned in its left and right configuration.
+Make sure that the gears are working well before operating the lift.
+Always remember that you must inspect the gears from time to time to make sure that they are in the correct place.
+Remember, this is the part of the lift that picks up the cars and holds them for several hours at a time.
 If not installed properly you can have a real safety hazard in your repair shop.

-If you follow this manual from beginning to end and use the manual that comes with the car lift you should be equipped properly to install your own lift.
-It should only take you a couple of hours to install this lift, and believe it or not, it is not that hard.
-AGAIN, MAINTAIN SAFETY AT ALL TIMES WHEN INSTALLING THE LIFT.
+Follow this manual from beginning to end and use the manual that comes with the car lift.
+You should be equipped to install your own lift.
+It should only take you a couple of hours to install this lift, and believe it or not, it's rather simple.

-If you have any questions about how to install the lift in your shop or looking for an installer in your area then please call us at 877-298-7730 or email us at email@example.com.
+If you have any questions about how to install the lift in your shop or looking for an installer in your area.
+Please call us at 877-298-7730 or email us at email@example.com.
 We'll find you a professional installer in your area that will be able to do it at a reasonable price.